Meizu M6 miniPlayer

-The M6 miniPlayer, from Meizu, is a flash-based portable media player that plays audio files in MP3, WMA, WAV, FLAC, APE and Ogg and is also capable of AVI video playback (using the XVID codec) on a 2.4-inch QVGA screen.
-The Mini Player includes an FM tuner, voice recorder, calendar, stopwatch, calculator, a basic ebook reader for TXT files, and two games.
+The M6 miniPlayer, from Meizu, was a flash-based portable media player released in the 2000s.
+It played audio files in MP3, WMA, WAV, FLAC, APE and Ogg and plays AVI video playback (using the XVID codec) on a 2.4-inch QVGA screen.
+The Mini Player included an FM tuner, voice recorder, calendar, stopwatch, calculator, a basic ebook reader for TXT files, and two games.

-Background
+History

-The M6 is from Meizu's digital audio player productions.
-Accordingly, it is only emerging in certain parts of the world including the United States, Australia, France, Russia and more.
-Though the M6 supports many audio formats, the US release did not support MP3 format because of licensing issues.
-Apparently, there are workarounds to the issue with specific firmware upgrades.
+The M6 was from Meizu's digital audio player group.
+Accordingly, it was available only in certain parts of the world including the United States, Australia, France, Russia and more.
+Though the M6 supports many audio formats, the US release did not support MP3s because of licensing issues.
+Apparently, workarounds are available using specific firmware upgrades.

-Dane-Elec formed a deal with Meizu to provide distribution of the M6, apparently ironing out MP3 licensing issues.
-Many European models distributed by Dane‐Elec had their FM tuner disabled because of EU import duties; this could also be remedied by a firmware update.
+Dane-Elec formed a deal with Meizu to distribute the M6, apparently resolving MP3 licensing issues.
+Many European models distributed by Dane‐Elec had disabled FM tuners because of EU import duties; this could also be remedied by a firmware update.

-The M6 was regarded as a quality alternative to the iPod Nano.
-It was praised for its capabilities with respect to its aesthetics.
-One characteristic regarding the Meizu M6 is its ability to function without proprietary file formats and procedures.
-Though with the praise there were criticisms from reviews.
-The big criticisms of the device being its touch pad controls, over crowded menus, and ordering songs alphabetically instead of in track order.
+Jasmine France rated the M6 as a quality alternative to the iPod Nano.
+It was praised for its aesthetics.
+One characteristic is its ability to function without proprietary file formats and procedures.
+The big criticisms of the device were its touch pad controls, overcrowded menus, and alphabetic song ordering instead of using track order.